shubhambhatia2103/leetcode/README.md

 ## Feedback

-If you have any feedback, please reach out to us at Shubhambhatia2103@gmail.com
+If you have any feedback, please reach out to me at Shubhambhatia2103@gmail.com

 ## License